OWNER STARTING NEW PROJECT. READY TO SELL!

 KOBELT with three stations, wheelhouse and two wing stations.
 Twin steering pumps and twin ABS approved rams.
 The pump in the wheelhouse is a manual pump and acts as a back up to the system.

 Bow Thruster is a 20” AMERICAN BOW THRUSTER - 75 HP and is driven off the main engine gears.
-Per manufacturer’s design the system supplies 75 hp when the main engines are at idol.
+Per manufacturer’s design the system supplies 75 hp when the main engines are at idle.

 Quantum marine zero speed fin system